markturnbull20/Circadian-Visualisation-Matplotlib/README.md

 The datasets included here are examples created to demonstrate the plots.
 They do not contain real participant information or represent actual study results.

-### Using Matplotlib to Create a Visualisation of the Sleepiness Data
+### Using matplotlib to create a visualisation of the example sleepiness data

 Import the appropriate libraries